 - 1. Demonstrate understanding and use of psychological principles and techniques at an advanced level.
 Such use will be based upon a comprehensive knowledge of general psychology gained from a core set of courses in the field of psychology; - 2.
 Read, review, and critique psychological literature and write research reports at a level of expertise commensurate with that represented in current research journals; - 3.
 Demonstrate an ability to explain, use, and apply statistical principles and techniques at a level allowing them to design and assist others in designing psychological experiments; - 4.
-Prepare and use a comprehensive, analytic review of the literature on a psychological problem;

-- 5. Present psychological material verbally to professional audiences and demonstrate effective skills in classroom instruction; - 6.
+Prepare and use a comprehensive, analytic review of the literature on a psychological problem; - 5.
+Present psychological material verbally to professional audiences and demonstrate effective skills in classroom instruction; - 6.
 Display a high degree of competence in an area of specialization as demonstrated by performance on a doctoral preliminary examination; - 7.
 Demonstrate competence in a minor field.
 A minor field should be chosen to supplement a student's training in his or her specialty in a manner consistent with his/her occupational goals.
 Competence is defined as knowledge of the terminology specific to the minor field and knowledge of the major concepts, principles and methodologies of that field relevant to the goals of the student.
-Each student is required to complete a minimum of 9 semester hours of coursework outside of his/her specialty. - 8.
-Plan and execute research on a significant psychological problem; and - 9.
-Demonstrate awareness of current professional problems in psychology (e.g., ethical problems).
+Each student is required to complete a minimum of 6 semester hours of coursework outside of his/her specialty.
+The minor is designed to be highly flexible and 2 (3 credit) classes that satisfy the aforementioned goals are acceptable.
+For example a student might take a Genetics class in the School of Biological Sciences and a class from the School of Psychology in Neuroimaging Data Analysis and designate a minor in "Neurogenetics." - 8.
+Plan and execute research on a significant psychological problem; and

+9. Demonstrate awareness of current professional problems in psychology (e.g., ethical problems).

+PART I

-PART I General course requirements
+General course requirements